junavi/test-colab/README.md

-# test-colab and Jupiter Notebook
+# test-colab and Jupyter Notebook

 Welcome to Python Basics for Data Science!
 We are glad you are taking this course!
 The team spent a lot of time developing this Python Basics for Data Science course so everyone can learn to program with this incredibly powerful language.